lost-egg/lost-egg.github.io/combat.md

 If you're hidden from an opponent when combat starts, you're **concealed** against them.
 This lets you make a surprise attack against them (see [Attack](#attack)).

 {:#concealment-roll}
 Some actions may call for a **concealment roll**.
 This is a (Dexterity + Stealth) opposed roll against the (Wits + Awareness) of all opponents.
 Your roll gets a -3 penalty if you make it in combat (but not if you've hidden ahead of time).
-If your opponents aren't allies of each other or are bad at working together, treat each separate group or opponent as a different opposed roll, and keep track of concealment against them separately.[^new-separate-concealment]
+If your opponents aren't allies of each other or are bad at working together, use the same roll result but treat like a separate opposed roll against each separate group or opponent, and keep track of concealment against each of them separately.[^new-separate-concealment]

 [^new-separate-concealment]: The rule for non-allied opponents doesn't exist in the original text, but is added here as a common-sense clarification for these kinds of situations.